prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Install and configure an execution client

-First, create a directory called `ExecutionLayer` on your SSD [footnote: can be anything].
+First, create a directory called `ExecutionLayer` on your SSD (footnote: can be anything).

-Next, select an execution client [footnote - todo].
+Next, select an execution client (footnote - todo).

+space?

 <Tabs>
   <TabItem value="apple" label="Apple" default>